bitwalker/distillery/docs/Upgrades and Downgrades.md

 continuing with upgrades from there - it ultimately depends on your needs.
 I would caution anyone thinking of using them to evaluate whether they are truly necessary for their use case.

+**IMPORTANT**: It is not possible to use hot upgrades and `include_erts: false` in conjunction with one another.
+This is due to how `release_handler` manages information about releases as they are unpacked and installed.
+ERTS must be packaged in the release in order for hot upgrades/downgrades to properly work.

 ## A bit about upgrades

 When building upgrade releases, Distillery will ensure that all modified